Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN losses from the converter

-From left to right, the partial rates are due to UCN loss at collisions with the walls of the converter vessel, escape of UCN through apertures caused by manufacturing imperfections of the vessel assembly and through slits of an imperfect UCN valve, upscattering by thermal excitations in the helium, absorption by $^{3}$He impurities, UCN depolarization at wall collisions, and neutron beta decay.
-Note that the rate $\tau _{\mathrm{depol}}^{-1}$ may become relevant only if trapping is at least partly magnetic.
-In an experimental study a depolarization probability per wall collision of $ 7\times 10^{-6}$ was measured for a bottle made of Be \cite{Serebrov/2000}.
-This corresponds to a rate smaller than $\tau _{\beta }^{-1}$ even for the fastest neutrons in the narrow trap geometry discussed here.
-Like the first two rates in eq.\ \ref{tau-rate} it will be further suppressed due to the multipole magnet.
-We therefore neglect $\tau _{\mathrm{depol}}^{-1}$.
-For temperatures below $1$ K \cite{Golub/1983,Golub/1979},
+where the argument indicates now also the dependence on the temperature $T$ of the converter.
+From left to right, they describe UCN loss at collisions with the walls of the converter vessel, escape of UCN through an imperfectly closed UCN valve and through slits caused by manufacturing imperfections of the vessel assembly, upscattering by thermal excitations in the helium, absorption by $^{3}$He impurities, UCN depolarization at wall collisions, and neutron beta decay.
+Note that, using an unpolarized beam for neutron conversion, the rate constant $\tau _{\mathrm{depol}}^{-1}$ may become relevant only if trapping is at least partly magnetic.
+In an experimental study a depolarization probability per wall collision of $7\times 10^{-6}$ was measured for a bottle made of Be \cite{Serebrov/2000}.
+Hence, $\tau _{ \mathrm{depol}}^{-1}<\tau _{\beta }^{-1}$ even for the fastest neutrons in the narrow trap geometry discussed here.
+Like the first two rate constants in eq.\ \ref{tau-rate}, $\tau _{\mathrm{depol}}^{-1}$ will be further suppressed due to the multipole magnet (provided that spin transport is adiabatic), and we therefore neglect it.
+For temperatures below $1$ K \cite {Golub/1983,Golub/1979},